earthly/website/blog/_posts/2021-03-10-understanding-docker-logging-and-log-files.md

 ### 3. Docker Logging Driver

 Docker has a bunch of logging drivers that can be used in your logging strategy.
 The configured driver reads the data broadcast by the container's `stdout` or `stderr` streams and writes it to a file on the host machine.
-By default, the host machine holds the log files, but you can forward these events using the available drivers, like fluentd, Splunk, and awslogs.
+By default, the host machine holds the log files, but you can forward these events using the available drivers, like Fluentd, Splunk, and awslogs.

 Note that the `docker log` command will not work if you use anything other than the `json-file` driver.
 And if log forwarding over a TCP connection fails or becomes unreachable, the containers will shut down.